yogeshrathee/UniSYM_swagger-CRUD-API/README.md

+# 🌐 Live Demo
+You can access a live demo of the project here :- https://uni-management-system.azurewebsites.net/swagger-ui/index.html#/

 # 📚 UMS (University Management System)

 UMS is a simple Java-based application built using Spring Boot framework.
 This application allows you to manage student records in a university.